S4MWARE/html5-pong/README.md

 # HTML5 Pong

-Pong game written in vanilla JavaScript, utilising HTML5 Canvas.
+100% credit to SMenigat on this.
+I just added some themes and a timer :) Great project Pong game written in vanilla JavaScript, utilising HTML5 Canvas.

 You want to play and try it out?
 [Here you go!](https://rawgit.com/SMenigat/html5-pong/master/pong-demo.html)